10 Real Estate Email Templates To Make The Transaction Process Smoother

 You want your clients to take action as soon as possible to meet critical due dates and complete tasks in the transaction process.

 Although a client will naturally have your email address once you’ve emailed them, you should also include your other contact details in your emails to them.
-You never know when a client might want to give you a call or reach out to you in a text message.
+You never know when a client might want to give you a call or reach out to you via text message.

-Providing your contact details also demonstrates that you’re making yourself available to your clients if they need anything, which is the foundation of good client relationships.
+Providing your contact details also shows that you’re making yourself available to your clients if they need anything, which is the foundation of good client relationships.

 As you might have noticed in some of the templates we’ve provided above, there are fields for you to include the address of the property being bought or sold.